salazarafra/Rumen/README.md

 # Optimising plant fibre degradation in synthetic rumen communities
-This repository contains notebooks (accompanied by an HTML version) and data files used to produce all figures in Individuality and Selection of Microbial Communities, Chapter 4.
+This repository contains Jupyter notebooks (accompanied by an HTML version) and data files used to produce all figures in Individuality and Selection of Microbial Communities, Chapter 4.
+All code is written in Julia Language.

 ### Data